redox-os/website/content/news/this-month-260831.md

 ## NUMA Support

 Aadarsh (aka EuclidDivisionLemma) implemented the initial support for [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access)-based memory management, as he can only use the QEMU emulation, we need help from people with hardware supporting NUMA to know the size of performance improvement.
+Cloud services such as AWS, Google Cloud and Azure also have support for it.

+He also implemented local node allocation (locality of data) by default and a API to modify NUMA allocation policies.

-## Conclusion of the Scheduler Improvements RSoC project
+## Process Priority Support Conclusion of the Scheduler Improvements RSoC project

+Akshit Gaur implemented the support for process priorities and system priority tuning, which improved general performance.

-Akshit Gaur wrote the [last EEVDF article](https://www.redox-os.org/news/rsoc-eevdf/) giving the complete explanation after optimizations, thanks a lot Akshit for the great work and effort.
+He also wrote the [last EEVDF article](https://www.redox-os.org/news/rsoc-eevdf/) giving the complete explanation after optimizations, thanks a lot Akshit for the great work and effort.

 ## QEMU on Redox!